 Getting to grips with Pignoletto.
 Part 1.

 Welcome to Emilia-Romagna, the home of Pignoletto.
-Not yet well known yet, it’s undoubtedly up-and-coming.
-It’s time to find out why.
+Not yet well known, it’s undoubtedly up-and-coming.

-Part 1 of this article is about Pignoletto and where the best wines are from; the Colli Bolognesi area of Emilia-Romagna.
+Part 1 of this article is about Pignoletto and where the best wines are from; which is the Colli Bolognesi area of the Emilia-Romagna region.

 Let’s start with Emilia-Romagna